How to Create a Desktop Shortcut for a Website: 2026 Step-by-Step Guide

 Learning how to create a desktop shortcut for a website may seem minor, but it can majorly streamline your web experience.
 Whether you’re accessing business tools, social media, or web apps you visit frequently, having a desktop icon ensures you’re always one click away.

 By using simple drag-and-drop tricks, browser features like “Create Shortcut,” or manual methods, you can tailor your desktop setup to suit your needs.
-Take control of your digital space today, create a shortcut, customize it, and stay organized.
+Take control of your digital space today by creating a shortcut, customizing it, and staying organized.

 Looking for more browser productivity tips?
 Explore our guides on pinning websites to your taskbar or making your favorite sites behave like desktop apps!